vishvAsa/jyotiSham/astrophysics/history/heliocentrism_spherical_flat_earth.md

 He tell us that if inconsistencies occur in two accounts of the same story (in this case, the shape of the Earth), they are explained by saying that the two accounts took place in two different world ages (kalpas), so called kalpabheda backup.+++(5)+++

-> There is oneness of both creation [accounts when exam- ined] with laudable reflections.
+> There is oneness of both creation [accounts when examined] with laudable reflections.
 If [however] there is a difference in some place, it is to be understood through kalpabheda.
 >
 > (76) The shapes, measures, and motions of the earth, planets, and stars given by the followers of the purāņas, which are ultimately true, are indeed for another kalpa.
 >